 We next present the correlations between the various measures in Table 1.
 These are correlations with respect to the amount of contributions made by all non-anonymous authors, excluding those we've classified as vandals.
 From the correlation table, we notice that text based measures are better positively correlated with each other.
 Similarly, the edit based measures are better positively correlated with each other as we expected.
 The measures EditLongevity and EditOnly are highly correlated as borne out by the fact that a large percentage of the edits are of good quality.
 We notice that the same is true for TextLongevity and TextOnly.
-The correlation between TextLongevityWithPenalty and the absolute measure EditOnly is low demonstrating that TextLongevityWithPenalty penalizes authors for bad edits, gives no credit to good edits, and accumulates the quality discounted text contribution measure TextLongevity.
+The correlation between TextLongevityWithPenalty and the absolute measure EditOnly is low, demonstrating that TextLongevityWithPenalty penalizes authors for bad edits, gives no credit to good edits, and accumulates the quality discounted text contribution measure TextLongevity.
 Therefore, authors need to contribute high quality text, while ensuring that they have no bad edits to get a high score on TextLongevityWithPenalty.
-TenRevisions being a text contribution measures TextOnly and TextLongevity.
-NumEdits is positively correlated with all measures as we would expect; every contribution is an edit that counts towards NumEdits.
+TenRevisions being a text contribution measure, is highly correlated with the other text contribution measures TextOnly and TextLongevity.
+NumEdits is positively correlated with all measures as we would expect, since the majority of contributions are deemed good by each of the quality measures.